Dog and Cat Body Language That Shows You're Bugging Them

 If your pooch ever puts his paws up on your shoulders or body, it might seem like he’s trying to hug you, but this is never the case.
 It’s actually a move that signals domination or an attempt to gain control over you.
 Unlike primates, dogs don’t hug and never have.
 The same goes for cats.

 And for both animals, tight and long hugs are uncomfortable.
+Dog body language can also be deceiving.
+While it's cute when they look up and lick their nose, it's actually a sign of nervousness.
 It might be hard for humans to understand, as we show affection through embrace, but gentle and meaningful petting of your dog or cat is the way to show you care.

 Leave Dogs Alone Too Long

 While this isn't necessarily one of the things that annoy dogs, it'll definitely wipe the pep from their step.
 Many folks seek out canine companionship because dogs are lovable, loyal and generally agreeable — except when you leave them alone for 10 or more hours a day.
 It’s easy to do this, as most of us have day jobs and other life obligations that prevent us from being with Fido during all waking hours.

 However, this simply will not work for your pooch.
 He needs serious attention, but more importantly, he needs to be shown the respect of any family member because he is definitely part of your clan.